mbgame/threejs-fundamentals/readme.md

 # ThreeJS with Vite Starter Pack
+you can whatch the demo here : https://mbgame.github.io/threejs-fundamentals/
 ### Prerequisites
 Before you start, make sure you have Node.js installed on your machine: (https://nodejs.org/en/download/)